nicolovitelli/my-docs/docs/SQL/DML.md

 		WHERE [condition];
 ```

+- *hint*: specify an [Hint](SQL/hints) to apply.
 - *target_table*: Table on which you want to update or insert into.
 - *source_table*: Source of data to be updated or inserted.
 - *search_condition*: Search condition upon which the merge operation either updates or inserts.

-For each row in the target table, Oracle evaluates the search condition:
+For each row in the target table, Oracle evaluates the *search_condition*:

 - If the result is true, then Oracle updates the row with the corresponding data from the source table.
 - In case the result is false for any rows, then Oracle inserts the corresponding row from the source table into the target table.

+!!! info "Notes"
+    - You cannot update the same row of the target Table multiple times in the same MERGE statement.
+    - You cannot update a column that is referenced in the ON condition clause.

 !!! example "Examples"
     ```sql linenums="1"